Eyongtarh/Riders-Club-Project/README.md

 - [Tim Nelson](https://github.com/TravelTimN) was a great supporter of my bold idea of a project.
 Tim helped me to understand the concept of a database for the school app and greatly motivated me to do my best throughout the whole development stage.
 - [Aleksei Konovalov](https://github.com/lexach91), my husband and coding partner, who assisted me greatly in understanding AJAX implementation and helped me to stay sane.
 - My current workplace for providing me with the main idea for the project and incentivizing me to work on it.

-### Media

- - Background images, Favicon image, and images used within pages are from: [Pexels](https://www.pexels.com/).
- - I also used personal images.

-#### Tools
- - [Compress JPEG](https://compressjpeg.com/) was used to compress JPEG images.
- - [IMGonline.com.ua](https://www.imgonline.com.ua/eng/resize-image.php) was used to resize images.
- - [FAVICON GENERATOR](https://favicon.io/) was used to generate the favicon.
- - [bytes](https://ui.dev/amiresponsive?url=https://eyongtarh.github.io/Eyongtarh-Tennis-Club/" ) was used to test website
-   responsiveness.

 ## Acknowledgments